 The B.C.
 Government approved the Vaccination Status Reporting Regulation, effective July 1, 2019.
-This Regulation requires parents or guardians to report school-age children's vaccination status.
-Public health units will begin implementing the Regulation in September.
+This regulation requires parents or guardians to report school-age children's vaccination status.
+Public health units began implementing the Regulation in September 2019.

 Recent outbreaks of vaccine-preventable disease in B.C. highlight the importance of immunization.
-The Regulation is part of the Government's plan to increase immunization rates in B.C.

-• Vaccination Status Reporting Regulation
+The regulation is part of the Government's plan to increase immunization rates in B.C.
+To learn more visit the Vaccination Status Reporting Regulation page.